Ithaca (island): Home of Odysseus

 The island has been known as Ithaca from an early date, as coins and inscriptions show.
 Coins from Ithaca frequently portray Odysseus, and an inscription from the 3rd century BC refers to a local hero-shrine of Odysseus and games called the Odysseia.
-The Archaeological site of "School of Homer" on modern Ithaca is the only place in the Lefkas–Kefalonia–Ithaca Triangle where Linear B inscriptions may have been found, near royal remains.
+The archaeological site known as the School of Homer on modern Ithaca is the only place in the Lefkas–Kefalonia–Ithaca triangle where Linear B inscriptions may have been found, near royal remains.
 In 2010, Greek archaeologists discovered the remains of an 8th-century BC palace in the area of Agios Athanasios, leading to reports that this might have been the site of Odysseus's palace.

 Another archaeological feature on Ithaca is the so-called Polis Cave near Stavros in the north of the island.
 Heinrich Schliemann identified it as the cave that Odysseus visited on his return.
 Sylvia Benton, who carried out research in the cave in the 1930s, also interpreted her findings as an indication of a connection to Odysseus.
 However, as is now known, the site served as a place of worship for many centuries, from the beginning of the Bronze Age (Early Helladic) to the Roman period, without any clear connection to a possible life environment of Odysseus.
 Numerous votive offerings indicate that the nymphs in particular were the target of the ritual acts in the Polis cave.

 Modern scholars generally accept the identification of modern Ithaca with Homeric Ithaca, and explain discrepancies between the Odysseys description and the actual topography as the product of lack of first-hand knowledge of the island, or as poetic licence.